top of page

 Climb Walls: The player can now scale walls and cliffs.
 This means during sieges, players can climb over walls in order to infiltrate the interior of castles or other buildings.

-Advanced Weapon Training: Study and become proficient in the use of two-handed weapons, polearms, and dual wielding, Rogues are limited to using weapons 4’ or less in length.
+Rogue’s Advanced Weapon Proficiency: Study and become proficient in the use of two-handed weapons, polearms, and dual wielding, Rogues are limited to using weapons 4’ or less in length; this is a class-specific limitation and cannot be ignored by taking an [Advanced Weapon Proficiency] in another Skill Tree.

 Archery: Players are taught the safety rules of archery at LARP Adventures and earn the use of bow and arrow in play.